icst2021satool/probabilistic-coupling-experiment/README.md

 ### datacollection/subsumption-files

-**subsumption-files** contains a sub-directory for each of the d4j's projects and each faulty version.
+**subsumption-files** contains a sub-directory for each of the d4j's projects.
-They contain subsumption  information (DUA-DUA subsumption, DUA-edge subsumption and DUA-node subsumption), coverage requirements (DUAs, nodes, edges required), and mapping information (DUA to nodes and DUA  to edges) for every method of every class of the faulty.
+They contain subsumption  information (DUA-DUA subsumption, DUA-edge subsumption and DUA-node subsumption), coverage requirements (DUAs, nodes, edges required), and mapping information (DUA to nodes and DUA  to edges) for every method of every class of a faulty version in analysis.
-The subsumption, coverage, and mapping information are generated in the form of json files.
-We describe below the contents of each of the json files.
+The contents of these files are used to compare the fault dectation ability of unconstrained and subsumed DUAs and to assess the yield of data flow coverage vis-a-vis control flow coverage.

-In what follows, we describe the contents of files used to compare the fault dectation ability of unconstrained and subsumed DUAs and to assess the yield of data flow coverage vis-a-vis control flow coverage.
+The subsumption data are generated in the form of json files.
+We describe below the contents of each of the json files used in the STVR paper.

 1. `<Class name>`.**nodes.json**.
 Lists the nodes (**node id**) of every method and associates them to the lines of program.
 Below we lists Chart 1b `org.jfree.data.xy.YWithXInterval.nodes.json`.
 ```